 Frank got a Bachelor of Business Administration from the Chinese University of Hong Kong, a Masters in Economics from the Hong Kong University of Science and Technology, and a Masters in Finance from the University of Hong Kong.

-Samuel Lung is a Partner of EY, leading the Greater China financial crime compliance consulting practice.
-Prior to joining EY, he held senior management roles in different financial institutions including the chief operating officer and deputy chief executive of an European bank, head of compliance of a Chinese state-owned bank and head of AML and MLRO of a Swiss private bank, where he was responsible for managing governance, regulatory and financial crime compliance advisory, investigations and STR filings, regulatory filings and handling regulatory onsite and offsite reviews.
+Samuel Lung is a Partner of EY Consulting, providing governance, compliance and risk advices to financial institutions in Hong Kong and Macau.
+He also helps clients transform and sustain their GRC models through RegTech.
+Prior to joining EY, he held senior management roles in different financial institutions including the chief operating officer and deputy chief executive of an European bank, head of compliance of a Chinese bank and head of AML and MLRO of a Swiss private bank.

-He is a Member of the Hong Kong Academy of Finance, a Councillor in the Greater China Divisional Council and a member of the GBA Committee in the CPA Australia.
+He is a Member of the Hong Kong Academy of Finance and the Deputy President of CPA Australia Greater China Division.

 Mr Stewart McGlynn is a Division Head in the Hong Kong Monetary Authority with responsibilities for policy development, innovation, specialist on-site supervision and international engagement pertaining to anti-money laundering and counter-terrorist financing.
 In international work he is currently Co-Chair of the Financial Action Task Force Evaluations and Compliance Working Group, represents the HKMA on the Anti-Money Laundering Experts Group of the Basel Committee and has also spoken widely in support of information sharing initiatives.